-The Ivy Park and Adidas campaign exemplify how exclusivity can be used to generate user generated content.
-Following the release of first look images of the limited edition collection, a small group of famous people were sent boxes of the collection ahead of time.
+The Ivy Park and Adidas campaign exemplify how exclusivity can be used to generate user-generated content.
+Following the release of first-look images of the limited edition collection, a small group of famous people was sent boxes of the collection ahead of time.

 Reese Witherspoon, Ellen DeGeneres, Kylie Jenner, Janelle Monae, and others took to Instagram to share videos of themselves unboxing the special massive orange box they had received.
 The flames were lit in an instant.